 Price vs Supply – The majority of all shipping containers are made in China.
 The US has a trade imbalance with China.
 We import from China much more than we export to other parts of the world.
 In a “normal” world economy, there is a surplus of containers here in the US which leads to a steady supply of containers for those who wish to purchase them.
 I’ve known this to be the case since I started selling containers in 2004.
 In 2009, however, we had a worldwide recession.
 Container manufacturers in China literally closed the factories and stopped manufacturing containers due to there being no demand for them.
 This was a great year for those wishing to purchase a container as there was a surplus of containers in ports around the country.
 That all changed in the spring of 2010 when there was a surge in the worldwide demand for storage containers.
 Due to the factories being closed for most of 2009 coupled with lower container prices for much of 2009….this resulted in a massive container shortage.
 2010 has been a challenge for companies such as Out-Back Storage who are in the business of selling containers which continues to this day.
 Luckily our network of suppliers is diverse and we’ve been able to obtain a steady stream of containers at competitive prices.

-Price vs Condition - The price of a container is generally based on its age and condition.
-Keep in mind that price has more to do with condition when it comes to pricing as it is somewhat commonplace to find, for example, a 10 year old container that is in better condition than a 6 year old container.
+Price vs Condition – The price of a container is generally based on its age and condition.
+Keep in mind that price has more to do with the condition when it comes to pricing as it is somewhat commonplace to find, for example, a 10-year-old container that is in better condition than a 6-year-old container.
 The reasons for this are many but my best guess would have to be:

 - Miles Traveled – By chance, some containers log more miles moving cargo while some spend more time in ports.